howtographql/howtographql/content/frontend/angular-apollo/1-getting-started.md

 For now, you'll just use the `Link` type to create the backend.

-The first thing you need to do to get your GraphQL server is install the Graphcool CLI with npm.
+The first thing you need to do to get your GraphQL server, install the Graphcool CLI with npm.

 <Instruction>